Chilipp/psyplot_old/README.rst

 developers in their daily work by providing a flexible visualization tool that can be enhanced by their own visualization scripts. ``psyplot`` can be used through the python command line and through the psyplot-gui_ module which provides a graphical user interface for an easier interactive usage.
-See the :ref:`about` section for more motivation.

 The package is very new and there are many features that will be included in the future.
 So we are very pleased for feedback!
 Please simply raise an issue